-The US Fish and Wildlife Service plans to open the Rocky Flats National Wildlife Refuge for public recreation this summer.
+The US Fish and Wildlife Service has opened the Rocky Flats National Wildlife Refuge for Public Recreation.
 It is an urgent matter of public health to keep Rocky Flats closed!

-Contact Colorado Members of Congress and ask them to write a sign-on letter to USFWS and DOE Legacy Management opposing the opening of Rocky Flats National Wildlife Refuge.
+Contact Colorado Members of Congress and ask them to join a sign-on letter to USFWS and DOE Legacy Management opposing the opening of Rocky Flats National Wildlife Refuge.

 This campaign is sponsored by:

 Rocky Flats Technical Group